 Obj.
 3: Furthermore, Richard of Saint Victor says, I believe without a doubt that for any explanation of a truth that is necessary, there are not lacking arguments that are not merely probable, but even ones that are necessary.
 But it is necessary to know the Trinity.
 Therefore it seems that the philosophers were able to have an argument for knowing it.
 And this also seems true based on the proofs brought in above, by which the Trinity is proved.

 Item, dicitur Rom.
-1, in Glossa, quod philosophi non pervenerunt ad notitiam personae tertiae, scilicet Spiritus Sancti, et idem habetur super Exod., 8, ubi dicitur, quod magi Pharaonis defecerunt in tertio signo.
+1, in Glossa, quod philosophi non pervenerunt ad notitiam personae tertiae, scilicet Spiritus Sancti, et idem habetur super Exod.
+8, ubi dicitur, quod magi Pharaonis defecerunt in tertio signo.
 Ergo videtur ad minus quod ad notitiam duarum personarum venerunt.

 Obj.
 4: Furthermore, a Gloss on Romans 1 says that the philosophers did not reach an awareness of the third person, the Holy Spirit; the same is held at Exodus 8, where it is said that the Pharaoh’s magicians failed in the third sign.
 Therefore it seems that they at least came to an awareness of two of the persons.